Partner Church Congregation

 Sunday Service Activities

-Every visit to our partner church, where we stay for several days, usually ends with attending and participating in their Sunday church service before we leave the next day.
+Every visit to our partner church usually ends with attending and participating in their Sunday church service before we leave.
 The church is in the understory of the minister’s home.
-We gather before the service with our host families when we take pictures and hug each other.
-At different visits the congregation has sat with women at one side and men on the other.
-Other times they have been mixed.
+At different visits the congregation has sat with women at one side and men on the other; other times they have been mixed.
 We usually sit together as we may have things to say or show after the service.
 The minister speaks not only in Hungarian but in English as well so all can understand.
 When members of our group speak, it is translated, also.
 At the end of the service, there is the exchanging of gifts.
-Over the years we have a wonderful collection of hand-made items in wood and cloth from their very talented members.
 After this, we gather outdoors for a Transylvanian Style BBQ!
 Members of their congregation had been cooking goulash all morning.
-Later we were served in the pavilion and ate with great gusto!
-After a good rest, much socializing would take place with visits to local sites or the cemetery to honor those who are gone now, but who we still remember.

 Partner Church Gift Exchange

 The Transylvanians are extremely generous people and the giving of gifts is deeply engrained in the culture, says the UU Partner Church Council Travel Guide Book for our pilgrimage.
 Exchanging of gifts between our two churches has been a thoughtful tradition allowing that gift to remind us of our friendship and the bond between us when we cannot be together.
-Some gifts are shown here but others are shown in the Photo Album page of this website.
 On our first trip we were presented their church banner and we gave them a Rhode Island flag.
-The Szentegyhaza congregation has talented members in wood working, embroidery and fabric arts skills.
-We have received many examples of their crafts.
+The Szentegyhaza congregation has talented members in wood working, embroidery, and fabric arts skills, and we have received many examples of their crafts.
 On the 2015 trip, we gave them a glass chalice made by a glass artist member of our church.
 Their Women’s Alliance and our Women’s Alliance also exchange gifts.
-Our Alliance made a chalice quilt for their Alliance and they gave ours a beautifully embroidered pillow cover.

 Out and About in the Village